hareesh9999/user_management/README.md

 ## Test cases

-We have also created test cases for all functionalities.
+We have also created test cases for all the functionalities.
-- Showing main screen where the course has been listed out and user can subscribe to new course.
+- Showing main screen where the courses have been listed and user can subscribe to the new course.
 - User can subscribe a course.
-- If user already subscribed then can't further subscribe.
+- User cannot able to subscribe the same course again.

 ## Technologies